kyleuniversities/khumphrey.com/public/resources/project/amatyc/intro.md

 Ranked in the top 1% of scorers in the national AMATYC Mathematics Competition (2018-2019).
-This demonstates that I am fairly competent in pattern analysis, quick thinking under pressure, and in rigorous learning.

 [https://amatyc.org/](https://amatyc.org/)